Mountain Trails & Conditions

 Crater Creek + Foggy Dew

-Some downed trees remain on trail.
-Debris on the road prevent driving all the way to the Lightning Creek trailhead.
-Park at Beaver Creek Campground.
+Current Conditions: Upper portion of trail has been brushed and cleared above the 4230 road.
+Below 4230, trail has been cleared.
+Be aware of downed trees as this area burned recently.
+A significant washout prevents accessing the trailhead by vehicle so best to park just north of 4225 road.
 This singletrack covers 6 miles and 2,400 feet elevation change.
 Combine with Middle Fork Beaver or Bear Mountain for more distance and fun!
 Use caution - a portion of the trail was burned in 2014 Carlton Complex fire.
 As a result, standing dead trees line the burned section and may fall suddenly and unexpectedly.
 Currently a handful of downed trees on the trail.
 No pass required for parking or riding.
 Electric assist bikes not allowed.

 Middle Fork Beaver Creek